answebdev/amasa-music/README.md

 };
 ```

 Before adding these two lines, although the user is able the scroll up in Safari, it would not be a smooth scrolling behavior.
-However, after adding these lines, the behavior in Safari when clicking on the "Back to Top" button is now smooth.
+However, after adding these lines, the behavior in Safari when clicking the "Back to Top" button is now smooth.

 ### Placeholder Images
 Placeholder images were created using Canva to act as placeholders in cases were there are no images provided in the API, specifically images used in the search results and for album covers: